Solarite

 Passing Data to Child Components

-When one web component is embedded within another, its attributes and children are automatically passed as arguments to the constructor:
+When one web component is embedded within the html of another, its attributes and children are automatically passed as arguments to the constructor:

 Attribute Name Conversion

-Since HTML attributes are case-insensitive, Solarite automatically converts dash-case (kebab-case) attribute names to camelCase when passing them to components.
-For example, the font-size attribute becomes the fontSize argument in the component constructor and render method.
+Since HTML attributes are case-insensitive, Solarite automatically converts dash-case (kebab-case) attribute names to camelCase when passing them to component constructors.
+For example, the font-size attribute becomes the fontSize property of the component constructor and render methods first argument.

 Component Rendering Hierarchy